jerryneedell/cforth/README.md

 e) Makefiles in build directories simplified

-# Smartfusion additions
+# Smartfusion/TRACERS additions

-added subdirectories in build, src/app, src/platform for the SmartFusion A2F200M3 Eval Kit.
+added subdirectories in build, src/app, src/platform for the SmartFusion A2F500M3G Eval Kit.

 see README.md in buid/arm-smartfusion